 We believe our solutions are a major differentiator versus our competitors' portfolios.
-Our solutions' unique indexing, cataloging, data movement, media management and policy technologies are the source of the performance, scale, management, cost of ownership benefits and seamless interoperability inherent in all of our data management solutions.
+Our solutions' unique indexing, cataloging, data movement, media management, Al/ML, and policy technologies are the source of the performance, scale, management, cost of ownership benefits and seamless interoperability inherent in all of our data protection solutions.
 Additional options enable content search, data encryption and auditing features to support data discovery and compliance.
 Our success and ability to compete depend on our continued development and protection of our solutions.
 We rely primarily on a combination of trade secret, patent, copyright and trademark laws, as well as contractual provisions, to establish and protect our intellectual property rights.

 We patent our technical infrastructure and key usability and design concepts.
-Our software's unique capabilities are covered by a robust portfolio of over 1,000 patents worldwide.
+Our software's unique capabilities are covered by a robust portfolio of patents worldwide.
 Areas such as data protection, security, transformation, insights, and compliance and governance, including our Metallic SaaS and HyperScale X solutions, are core to our competitive advantage.
-During fiscal year 2022, we were awarded over 120 patents.
-As of March 31, 2022, we had 968 issued patents and 381 pending patent applications in the United States, as well as 135 issued patents in foreign countries and 12 pending foreign patent applications.
-We also have established proprietary trademark rights in markets across the globe, and Commvault owns hundreds of U.S. and foreign trademark registrations and pending registration applications.
+More than 1,350 patents have been issued to Commvault globally as a result of our strategic patenting.
+We also have established proprietary trademark rights in markets across the globe, and Commvault owns hundreds of worldwide trademark registrations and pending registration applications.
 Refer to our "Risk Factors" below.